DETAILED ACTION

 Conclusion

-Any inquiry concerning this communication should be directed to CHAU T NGUYEN at telephone number (571)272-4092.
-The examiner can normally be reached on M-F from 8am to 5pm (PT).
+Any inquiry concerning this communication or earlier communications from the examiner should be directed to CHAU T NGUYEN whose telephone number is (571)272-4092.
+The examiner can normally be reached on Monday-Friday from 8am to 5pm.

 Examiner interviews are available via telephone, in-person, and video conferencing using a USPTO supplied web-based collaboration tool.
 To schedule an interview, applicant is encouraged to use the USPTO Automated Interview Request (AIR) Form at https://www.uspto.gov/patents/uspto-automated-interview-request-air-form.